pegasus-isi/pegasus/README.md

 The `pegasus-service-admin` script is used to manage the database, among other things.

-To create the database run:
+To add tables to the database run:

     $ pegasus-service-admin create

+You can set the SQLAlchemy database URI with the `--dburi` argument.

 Running the Service
 -------------------